helphub-center/uhccom/index.rst

 Disclaimer
 ----------
-This website is a third-party informational resource.
-We are not affiliated with, endorsed by, or connected to UnitedHealthcare.
-All trademarks, logos, and brand names belong to their respective owners.
-For official services and support, visit the official UnitedHealthcare website.
+Disclaimer: This website is not associated with activate.uhc.com or any other brand.
+We are an independent or third-party service provider providing support with our service packages.